combat writing badge

 UNDER THE GUN :

 an obligation to conform to a DEADLINE, to perform within rigid restrictions, as of time or place or practice; being derived from the death-threat implied by a pointing firearm.
+Compare STICK TO ONE'S GUNS.

 UNDER THE RADAR :

-informal expression referring to movement, maneuver, INFIL / EXFIL, or operations conducted without detection, especially CONTOUR FLYING down in the GRASS; although a primary referent for technical surveillance, such usage is not exclusive, since it also implies covert or clandestine acts, legal or extralegal, that should not be detected, including BACK CHANNEL, BAMBOO TELEGRAPH, RUMOR, BAYONET SHEET, CUMSHAW, BEGGING BOWL, SCROUNGE, MIDNIGHT REQUISITION, SHADOW / SHADOW WARRIOR, HIDE, SHROUD, and other underhanded practices.
+informal expression referring to movement, maneuver, INFIL / EXFIL, or operations conducted without detection, especially CONTOUR FLYING down in the GRASS; although a primary referent for technical surveillance, such usage is not exclusive, since it also implies covert or clandestine acts, legal or extralegal, that should not be detected, including BACK CHANNEL, BAMBOO TELEGRAPH, RUMOR, BAYONET SHEET, CUMSHAW, BEGGING BOWL, SCROUNGE, MIDNIGHT REQUISITION, SHADOW / SHADOW WARRIOR, OFF THE GRID, HIDE, SHROUD, and other underhanded practices.

 UNIFORM :